-We have provided a Second Party Opinion (SPO) on the sustainability credentials of Enel's sustainability-linked financing framework, including the framework's alignment with the International Capital Market Association's (ICMA) Sustainability-Linked Bond Principles (SLBP) 2023 and the Loan Market Association, the Asia Pacific Loan Market Association, and the Loan Syndications & Trading Association's (LMA/APLMA/LSTA) Sustainability-Linked Loan Principles (SLLP) 2023.
+We have provided a Second Party Opinion (SPO) on the sustainability credentials of Enel's sustainability-linked financing framework, including the framework's alignment with the International Capital Market Association's (ICMA) Sustainability-Linked Bond Principles (SLBP) 2024 and the Loan Market Association, the Asia Pacific Loan Market Association, and the Loan Syndications & Trading Association's (LMA/APLMA/LSTA) Sustainability-Linked Loan Principles (SLLP) 2023.
 The main feature of this type of financing is the change in the instruments' financial or structural characteristics, depending on whether or not the issuer achieves predefined sustainability targets.

-The company has selected five sustainability KPIs covering such areas as reduction in GHG emissions, increase in the share of renewable installed capacity and the alignment of future capital spending with EU taxonomy, as outlined in Appendix 2 of this report.
+The company has selected five sustainability KPIs covering such areas as reduction in GHG emissions, increase in the share of renewable installed capacity and the alignment of future capital spending with EU taxonomy, as outlined in Appendix 3 of this report.

-Our assessment is based on the latest updated version of Enel's sustainability-linked financing framework, dated 19 December 2023, and our opinion reflects a point-in-time assessment of the details contained in this version of the document, and other public and non-public information provided by the company.
+Our assessment is based on the last updated version of the framework received on 9 December 2024, and our opinion reflects our point-in-time assessment1 of the details contained in this version of the framework, as well as other public and non-public information provided by the company.

-We produced this SPO based on our Framework to Provide Second Party Opinions on Sustainable Debt, published in October 2022.
+We produced this SPO based on our Assessment Framework: Second Party Opinions on Sustainable Debt, published in November 2024